MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+2025/03/24

+2900<->3900

+- to turn non absolute into absolute would also require some additional proofs
+- by IP5
+- IP 1,2,3,4,5; N1,2,3,4
+- by CBS inequality

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 0700<->1100 4 mins
 2400<->3000 6 mins